In The Margins: Part 3

 After attending a life-changing workshop in 1971, John Daido Loori became a serious student of Zen.
 This Mahayana Buddhist tradition focuses on being in the moment and free of expectation.
 Loori went on to form a still-active monastery and eventually wrote The Zen of Creativity: Cultivating Your Artistic Life, a book that shows how Zen practices can cultivate a healthy creative process.

 Much of the creative industrial complex is about having the best, most unique taste.
-Conversely, The Zen of Creativity teaches us to capture snapshots of the present and perspective to “help people see things as if for the first time.”
+Conversely, The Zen of Creativity teaches us to capture snapshots of our presence and perspective to “help people see things as if for the first time.”
 Loori posits, “If the painter begins with preconceived notions of what the finished work should look like, her ideas will preclude the occurrence of exciting ‘accidents’ of the brush.”

-Instead of searching for inspiration in what “the culture” values, Zen empowers each of us to look inward, assess, and only then begin to express.
+Instead of searching for inspiration in what “the culture” values, Zen empowers each to look inward, assess, and only then begin to express.
 Loori frames this method of creation as a spiritual practice, saying, “Through our art, we bring into existence something that did not previously exist.
 We enlarge the universe.”
 1 I’m not 100% sure that applies to commercial writing, but thinking about the weight and potential of our words is always a worthy exercise.

 In the same way Zen sets taste aside, it also tells us that “originality” ain’t all it's cracked up to be.
 Loori says, “Originality is born of craftsmanship, skill, and diligent practice, not from trying to stand out in a crowd.”
 He claims you don’t need to travel the world, go to the right conference, or have the most-designer couch— just show up and the flow will find you.
 I love how this philosophy reframes practice from a necessary evil to a patient conversation between you and the universe.